 I have done this swap.
 I have a 1993 Dodge Dakota V8 5.2 2wd.
 I already swapped in a 5.9 Magnum.

-I bought a 94 dakota extended cab short bed v8 just like mine.
+I bought a 94 Dakota extended cab short bed v8 just like mine.
 It was a roll over so the cab and bed trashed, but the frame perfect.
 I swapped frames.

 The worst part of having a 4wd Dakota is the starter location.
 I bought a Mopar high torque starter.
 They are smaller and easier to get to if you ever need to get it out.
 The bed is easy to remove just need a couple of guys to lift.
 The way I separated the cab from the frame was I used high lift jacks and large piece of wood.
-When I lifted it enough I put milk crates under the wood, I should of used metal ones.
+When I lifted it enough I put milk crates under the wood, I should have used metal ones.
 We removed the rear axle, then just slide the frame out from under the body and slide the new one under.
 It took me 4 days, 2 full days and 2 evenings.
 I did have a couple of friends to help.
-I did it in my cousins house which has 3 acres so i had all the space I needed.
+I did it at my cousins house which has 3 acres so, I had all the space I needed.
 If you need more info let me know.
 It was worth it.
 I love my truck I would not sell it for anything.
-By the way I take it hard core offroading and even tho it has IFS I never had any problems.
+By the way, I take it hard-core offroading and even tho it has IFS I never had any problems.
 I have pulled out soo many stuck trucks with it.
 I have put in a locker in the rear.
 So there great trucks.
 Look at the pics below!

 Starting the tare down.